-Click fraud can be a common and frustrating downside to pay-per-click advertising, but there is no reason to let it deter you from running ads on the Google AdWords or Bing Ad Center platforms.
-PPC is one of the quickest and most effective ways to generate new business, and when you combine that with many of the excellent third party click fraud tracking services, you have absolutely nothing to worry about.
-By using a click fraud prevention service like Click Report you will be able to quickly eliminate any unwanted clicks that might be coming from competitors, disgruntled customers or any other click-happy individuals.
+Click fraud can be a common and frustrating downside to pay-per-click advertising, but there is no reason to let it deter you from running ads on the Google Ads or Bing Ad platforms.
+PPC is one of the quickest and most effective ways to generate new business, and when you combine that with many of the excellent third-party click fraud tracking services, you have absolutely nothing to worry about.
+By using a click fraud prevention service you will be able to quickly eliminate any unwanted clicks that might be coming from competitors, bots, disgruntled customers or any other click-happy individuals.

-A 3rd party click tracking service will allow you to view the IP addresses that are consistently clicking on your PPC ads.
-Once you determine which IP addresses are hitting your ads too many times, you can block them directly through your AdWords account.
-Here’s a step-by-step breakdown of how to block your PPC ads from showing to specific IP addresses in Google AdWords:
+A 3rd party click tracking service like Click Report, for example, will allow you to view the IP addresses that are consistently clicking on your PPC ads.
+Once you determine which IP addresses are hitting your ads too many times, you can block them directly through your Google Ads account by following the steps outlined below.

-- Click the campaign you want to exclude from an IP address.
+- Under the Campaigns tab, click on the campaign you want to exclude from an IP address.
 If you want to exclude the IP address from every campaign, you will need to repeat this process for each campaign within your account.

-- Scroll down to the Advanced settings section, and click the IP exclusions link.
+- Click the Settings tab, click on the Advanced settings section, and click the IP exclusions link (see the image below).